1. Home

 History

 Over 20 years ago, an informal national network of home visiting program models was established to share successes and concerns as well as to provide a professional support effort for the leaders of the programs.
-Years later this group became the core of what is now the national Home Visiting Coalition.
-Collaborative relationships like the Home Visiting Coalition have deep roots, and as a result, many state and local collaborative efforts have emerged.
+Years later this group became the core of the National Home Visiting Coalition.
+Collaborative relationships like the Home Visiting Coalition have deep roots, and as a result, many state and local cooperative efforts have emerged.

-A collaborative in Arkansas was developed by the state’s active evidence-based models and interested stakeholders such as the Arkansas Department of Health, the Arkansas Department of Human Services, and Arkansas Children’s to build a foundation of support for home visiting in the state.
-This collaborative became known as the Arkansas Home Visiting Network
+A collaboration in Arkansas was developed by the state’s active evidence-based models and interested stakeholders such as the Arkansas Department of Health, the Arkansas Department of Human Services, and Arkansas Children’s to build a foundation of support for home visiting in the state.
+This collaboration became known as the Arkansas Home Visiting Network.

-When the federal government set aside substantial funding to expand home visiting in the nation in 2011, it was only logical that the Arkansas Department of Health chose to partner with the Arkansas Home Visiting Network to help implement the Arkansas expansion.
-The Maternal, Infant and Early Childhood Home Visiting (MIECHV) funding administered by the Arkansas Department of Health supported the expansion of many of the home visiting models that are part of the Arkansas Home Visiting Network.
+When the federal government set aside substantial funding to expand home visiting in the nation in 2011, it was only logical that the Arkansas Department of Health partnered with the Arkansas Home Visiting Network to help implement the Arkansas expansion.
+The Maternal, Infant, and Early Childhood Home Visiting (MIECHV) funding administered by the Arkansas Department of Health supported the expansion of many of the home visiting models that are part of the Arkansas Home Visiting Network.

 Today, the Arkansas Home Visiting Network is a thriving coalition of providers and stakeholders that work together to ensure home visiting is utilized to help Arkansas families be the best they can be.